FerrAS

 Proposal REXUS 31/32

-In October 2021, we applied for the REXUS Cycle 14 call to have our experiments tested aboard the REXUS 31 or 32.
-After a pre-selection, we were invited to the German Space Agency (DLR) to present our project and ultimately succeeded in competing against our rivals.
+In October 2021, we applied for the REXUS cycle number 14 tender to test our experiments on board REXUS 31 or 32.
+Following a pre-selection process, we were invited to the German Space Agency at DLR to present our project and were ultimately able to prevail over our competitors.

 February 2022